 You hear it all the time.
 People still refer to recording as “taping”.
 Did you “tape” that show?
 Are there “tapes” of that conversation?
 Using tape for audio and video recording has been around for decades, but it’s all digital now.

 My dad led me into a lifelong interest in recording.
 He always owned tape recorders and microphones.
 He was an excellent singer who recorded 40 square dance records (45’s) based on popular songs, such as “Those Were The Days”.
-They were recorded in professional studios, but he also had portable recorders to copy live performances.
+They were recorded in professional studios, but to record live performances, he used a portable recorder like this one.